aaronmelton/speedtest_aio/README.md

 This repository contains everything necessary to build your own Speedtest dashboard (Python script, SQLite database, Grafana dashboard).

-Total application size is less than 400MB!  ~276MB for Grafana; ~95MB for Python/SQLite
+Total application size is less than 400MB!  ~276MB for Grafana; ~104MB for Python/SQLite

 Dashboard and Database data is persistent through the use of Docker Volumes.

 ### Prerequisites
-* Docker; Verified to work with Docker version 20.10.12
+* Docker; Verified to work with Docker version 20.10.12.
-* Docker Compose; Verified to work with Docker Compose version 2.2.3 (Will not work with version 1.X.)
+* Docker Compose; Verified to work with Docker Compose version 2.2.3 (Will not work with version 1.X.).
-* Docker host must be able to access Docker Hub
+* Docker host must be able to access Docker Hub.

 #### Python Libraries
 * See [pyproject.toml](pyproject.toml)